herrry107/ansible/Roles/README.md

 <pre><code>ansible-playbook test-role.yml</code></pre>

-we have to put all thing like tasks, handlers vars in separate file in roleslike.
+we have to put all thing like tasks, handlers vars in separate file in roles like.

 ansible/Roles/test-role/tasks/main.yml
 <pre><code>